What Is a CUI Enclave? How to Reduce CMMC Scope and Compliance Costs

 When it comes to rigorous frameworks like NIST 800-171 and CMMC Level 2, a CUI enclave can make life a lot easier.
 Many of the required controls focus on things like access management, auditing, configuration, and protecting sensitive data.
 Keeping CUI in a dedicated environment helps you enforce those controls more consistently and with less overhead.

 Take access control, for example.
 It’s much simpler to manage permissions and enforce least privilege when a smaller number of users only interact with CUI in a single, secure space.
 Logging and monitoring are more focused too, since you know exactly which systems to watch.
 And with fewer assets in scope, it’s easier to stay on top of patching and configuration changes.
-In short, an enclave gives you a smaller, more manageable environment that’s easier to secure , assess, and maintain over time.
+In short, an enclave gives you a smaller, more manageable environment that’s easier to secure, monitor, assess, and maintain over time.

 Benefits of a CUI enclave